EliAlas11/nr1copilot/nr1-main/js_analysis.md

 - All code is in English and follows Python best practices.
 - All business logic, integrations, and endpoints are implemented in Python.
 - The backend is modular, maintainable, and ready for production deployment.
+- The codebase is fully compatible with Render.com deployment.

 ---

-*This file replaces the previous JavaScript analysis.
-All logic is now Python-based.
+*This file replaces all previous JavaScript/Node.js analysis.
+All backend logic is now Python-based.
 For details, see the FastAPI app and service modules in the `app/` directory.*